 Deliver the Training

-The learning platform is brought to life by skillful trainers.
+The learning platform is brought to life by skillful instructors.
 Skillful means involvement is the focus, rather than favorable impressions such as oratorical skills.
 You should be less concerned with platform skills and more concerned with skills that facilitate learning.
 The days of long lectures are over!
 Learning is achieved by focusing on the learners.
 If you want someone to put on a great show, then hire a struggling actor.
-They can sometimes be cheaper than a good trainer.
-Good trainers bring a poorly designed course to life and make a well constructed course great.
+They can often be cheaper than a good instructor can.
+Good instructors bring a poorly designed course to life and make a well-constructed course great.

 Trainer, Instructor, Coach, or Facilitator?

 What are all these titles we use to describe ourselves and others, whose job is to guide learners to reach a learning objective?
 It seems as if every organization has its own title.
 For a starter, a brief definition of the major terms:

 - Directs the growth of learners by helping to make them qualified or proficient in a skill or task.

 - Explains knowledge or information to learners in a systematic manner.